Treatment of Obstructive Sleep Apnea- Overview

 5. Kribbs NB, Pack AI, Kline LR, et al. Objective measurement of patterns of nasal CPAP use by patients with obstructive sleep apnea.
 Am Rev Respir Dis.
 147:887-95.1993.

 6. Weaver EM, Maynard C, Yueh B. Survival of veterans with sleep apnea: continuous positive airway pressure versus surgery.
 Otolaryngol Head Neck Surg 130(6):659-65.
 2004.

 Important Disclaimer Notice

-Policy statements are approved by the American Academy of Otolaryngology—Head and Neck Surgery, Inc. or Foundation (AAO-HNS/F) Boards of Directors and are typically generated from AAO-HNS/F committees.
-Once approved by the Academy or Foundation Board of Directors, they become official policy statements and are added to the existing policy statement library.
+Position statements are approved by the American Academy of Otolaryngology—Head and Neck Surgery, Inc. or Foundation (AAO-HNS/F) Boards of Directors and are typically generated from AAO-HNS/F committees.
+Once approved by the Academy or Foundation Board of Directors, they become official position statements and are added to the existing position statement library.
 In no sense do they represent a standard of care.
-The applicability of policy statements as guidance for a procedure must be determined by the responsible physician in light of all the circumstances presented by the individual patient.
-Adherence to these clinical policy statements will not ensure successful treatment in every situation.
-As with all AAO-HNS/F guidance, this policy statement should not be deemed inclusive of all proper treatment decisions or methods of care, nor exclusive of other treatment decisions or methods of care reasonably directed to obtaining the same results.
+The applicability of position statements, as guidance for a procedure, must be determined by the responsible physician in light of all the circumstances presented by the individual patient.
+Adherence to these clinical position statements will not ensure successful treatment in every situation.
+As with all AAO-HNS/F guidance, this position statement should not be deemed inclusive of all proper treatment decisions or methods of care, nor exclusive of other treatment decisions or methods of care reasonably directed to obtaining the same results.